 8. Cho Oyu

 Cho Oyu, situated in the Mahalangur Himalaya between China, Tibet, and Nepal, stands as the sixth-highest mountain in the world, reaching a summit of 26,864 feet (8,188 meters).
-Despite being comparatively easier among the eight-thousanders, Cho Oyu still requires fitness and moderate mountaineering skills.
-Unfortunately, the mountain has seen 52 recorded fatalities due to various causes, including avalanches, exhaustion, and falls.Â
+While Cho Oyu is considered one of the more manageable peaks among the eight-thousanders, it still demands a certain level of physical fitness and a moderate grasp of mountaineering skills.
+Regrettably, this mountain has documented 52 fatalities attributed to diverse factors such as avalanches, fatigue, and falls.

 9. Makalu